Indian Copyright News and Updates

 The legal dispute between the Neerja producers and the family to escalate

-Neerja, the critically acclaimed film about Neerja who was killed while saving the lives of the passengers onboard a PanAm flight which was hijacked at the Karachi airport.
+Neerja was the critically acclaimed film about 23-year-old Neerja who was killed while saving the lives of the passengers onboard a PanAm flight which was hijacked at the Karachi airport.
 Recently the producers of the film, Bling Entertainment Solutions Ltd and the family of the deceased have been caught in a legal battle where the family claims that producers are liable for breach of contract for the failure of not sharing the profits from the film.
 The family claims that their profit share was 10% however they were paid a meagre amount.
 According to a DNA report, the family is all set to approach the Punjab and Haryana High Court in this regard.

 International Copyrights and Entertainment Law Updates